Section Image

 Victorian cottages and American Foursquares with character

-Victorian-era cottages and American Foursquares, typically located close together on smaller lots, are tucked between I-70 and the mountainside.
-The median price for these homes, which often maintain their historic character with decorative woodwork and colorful roof cables, is about $590,000.
+Victorian-era cottages and American Foursquares, which often maintain their historic character with decorative woodwork and colorful roof cables, sit on smaller lots in the heart of town.
+The median single-family home price is about $600,000, lower than nearby Floyd Hill and Winter Park but higher than Central City-Black Hawk.
 The town has a limited housing stock and limited land for development.
 To combat the shortage, in 2025, Idaho Springs broke ground on a new 120-unit apartment complex at the site of a former high school stadium.
 The project is expected to expand the housing stock by over 10% upon completion in spring 2026.

 Breweries, restaurants and antique stores on Miner Street